-Sub-step 3 b.
-Show that the identified barriers would not prevent the implementation of at least one of the alternatives (except the proposed project activity):
+Sub-step 3 b: Show that the identified barriers would not prevent the implementation of at least one of the alternatives (except the proposed project activity):

-2. If the identified barriers also affect other alternatives, explain how they are affected less strongly than they affect the proposed CDM project activity.
-In other words, explain how the identified barriers are not preventing the implementation of at least one of the alternatives.
-Any alternative that would be prevented by the barriers identified in Sub-step 3a is not a viable alternative, and shall be eliminated from consideration.
-At least one viable alternative shall be identified.
+- (2) If the identified barriers also affect other alternatives, explain how they are affected less strongly than they affect the proposed CDM project activity.
+In other words, demonstrate that the identified barriers do not prevent the implementation of at least one of the alternatives.
+Any alternative that would be prevented by the barriers identified in Sub-step 3a is not a viable alternative, and shall be eliminated from consideration. - (3) In applying Sub-steps 3a and 3b, provide transparent and documented evidence, and offer conservative interpretations of this documented evidence, as to how it demonstrates the existence and significance of the identified barriers and whether alternatives are prevented by these barriers.
+Anecdotal evidence can be included, but alone is not sufficient proof of barriers.
+The type of evidence to be provided should include at least one of the following: